SoHo Metropolitan Hotel

 The SoHo Metropolitan Hotel's 89 guestrooms and suites come with large beds, art prints and walk-in dressing areas.
 Floor-to-ceiling windows deliver panoramic views of Toronto, while bathrooms mix classic marble with modern touches like heated floors.
-The mini-bar contains gourmet snacks and premium drinks, while a nightly turndown service keeps your room looking as chic as the day you checked in.
 For the ultimate in luxury, choose the Penthouse Suite, with three floors, multiple fireplaces, a private glass elevator, a Kohler Infinity aromatherapy tub, and a rooftop patio with hot tub and grill.

 For longer stays, choose a Residence Suite, offering a full kitchen and laundry facilities.
 As a Residence guest you also have access to all the hotel's facilities, including a 24-hour front desk and round-the-clock room service.